metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Encodes a sequence of non-negative integers using offset bits and Huffman coding.

-This method is particularly effective in encoding a sequence of moderately large random integers, such as the list of distances returned by `lz77_encode()`.
+This method is particularly effective in encoding a sequence of moderately large random integers, such as the list of distances returned by `lzss_encode()`.

 ## obh\_decode